matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 ### Overload on People

-Software is not manufacturing.
-Our raw materials are ideas held in human working memory.
-In knowledge work, burden manifests as cognitive and emotional overload, which we often describe as "burnout", as though it were a personal failing rather than an outcome.
+Unlike manufacturing, our raw materials are ideas held in human working memory.
+In knowledge work, burden manifests as cognitive and emotional overload, which we often describe as "burnout", as though it were a personal failing rather than an environmental response.

 #### Cognitive Load